puppetlabs/clj-i18n/README.md

      You should check these files into you source control system.
    * add hooks to the `compile` task that will refresh i18n data (equivalent of running `make i18n`)
-3. If there are namespaces/packages in your project with names which do not start with a prefix derived from the project name, you'll need to list all of your namespaces/package name prefixes in the `PACKAGES` variable in the toplevel `Makefile` before the inclusion of the `dev-resources/Makefile.i18n`
+3. **If there are namespaces/packages in your project with names which do not start with a prefix derived from the project name:**
+   * you'll need to list all of your namespaces/package name prefixes in the `PACKAGES` variable in the top level `Makefile` before the inclusion of the `dev-resources/Makefile.i18n`

 This setup will ensure that the file `locales/messages.pot` and the translations in `locales/LANG.po` are updated every time you compile your project.
 Compiling